Making the university pay: a “provocation”, denounces Valérie Pécresse after the words of Emmanuel Macron

 The candidate Les Républicains R in the presidential election Valérie Pécresse explained on Monday that she wanted to give “new impetus to university autonomy” but denounced Emmanuel Macron’s “provocation” to charge the university.
 Less than three months before the presidential election, Emmanuel Macron on Thursday wanted a “systemic” reform of universities, which he wants to be more “professionalizing”, while deeming a system of higher education “without any price” for students untenable but with a massive failure rate.

-“Talking about the increase in tuition fees for families who today are in real trouble with purchasing power, even though there is such a strong withdrawal from the State for the university, for me it’s ‘is provocation’, criticized on Europe 1 the former Minister of Higher Education of Nicolas Sarkozy.
+“Talking regarding the increase in tuition fees for families who today are in real trouble with purchasing power, even though there is such a strong withdrawal from the State for the university, for me it’s ‘is provocation’, criticized on Europe 1 the former Minister of Higher Education of Nicolas Sarkozy.

 “For five years, there has been neither reform nor means”